Carolyn Relf: Career

 Relf's early career life began in Yellowknife, North West Territories, in 1981.
 She initially started out in working as a surveying geologist.
 There were other women in the field, however she was the only female on her specific crew.
 Through networking, Relf eventually landed a role as the Director of Yukon Geological Surveying.
 She is currently still in this role, and supports a number of other surveyors within her department.

 Throughout her time in Yellowknife, Relf attended a conference with several of her University of Queens peers within the surveying industry, in which offered training and preparation for future careers in geology.
 For Relf, this type of hands on experience was invaluable, and one of the most effective ways to gain knowledge of geology, based on her own personal experiences.
 Through their many successful field expeditions, Relf's team acquired recognition from the federal government of Canada, and received grant funding for developing university curriculum in the field of geological science.
 This brought Relf to Edmonton, as the University of Alberta was often a jumping off point for geological workings in the Yukon, being that it is the closest metropolis city to Yellowknife.
 The University of Alberta had a large stake in the geological projects occurring in Yellowknife and much of its research on campus was based on the field of the North West Territory.

 The U of A was looking to broaden its scope on research and geological analysis, so they reached out to Relf's team to bring their field work within the NWT to the University for the purpose of better educating students on geological survey methods.
 Every fall, Relf's team would bring 4-6 chosen students to join them in their field surveys, to produce geological maps of areas within the NWT.
 Teaching became a passion of Relf's, and her fieldwork with university students became her legacy.
 She did her last year of field training in 2007, after 7 years of teaching at the U of A.

 Although Relf was often in a minority role, as a female within the field of geology, she affirms that over the course of the 7 graduating classes that she taught throughout her time at the University of Alberta, all of which were an even distribution of men and women.
 Relf does not believe the field of geology to be male dominated, from her own personal experience, however international fields do tend to have more male dominance in leads of international expeditions.
-Considering the strenuous 3–4 months field expeditions, it's a wonder there are as many women in the field as there are.

 At the height of her career, Relf currently has an even mapping crew of 3-3 male to female geologists.
 Her survey crew is actually 3-1 female dominated, and her mineral crew is 4-1 male dominated, a fairly even distribution overall.